jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/Information - I.md

 5. Information Theory,
 6. Computer Networks etc.

-During my bachelors, I have been part of various extra-academic activities.
+During my bachelors, I have been part of various extra-academic activities:
-I was part of a Gold-Winning Ad-Design Team, Product Design Team, Chemical Innovation Team & Hardware Modelling Teams.
+- I was part of a Gold-Winning Ad-Design Team, Product Design Team, Chemical Innovation Team & Hardware Modelling Teams.
-I also played hockey (briefly) during my 2nd year and guided some of juniors for an Open-IIT Product Design Competition.
+- I played hockey (briefly) during my 2nd year
+- I have guided some of juniors for an Open-IIT Product Design Competition.

 # 2016 - 2019